mennylevinski/uspector-net/README.md

 ### 💻 Windows EXE

-Download the latest [release](https://github.com/mennylevinski/uspector-net/releases).
-Unzip and double-click the executable to run.
+Download the latest **[release](https://github.com/mennylevinski/uspector-net/releases)**.
+Extract the archive, then double-click the executable to run.

-No Python installation is required when using the EXE.
+> No Python installation required (portable executable)

 If Microsoft Defender SmartScreen appears:
 - Click More info
 - Click Run anyway

+---

 ### 🐍 Cross-platform